 Include Some Matches in Your Kit

-One of the common mistakes people make is not including small items such as matchsticks in your emergency supply.
+One common mistake is not including small items such as matchsticks in your emergency supply.
 These matchsticks or matchboxes should be securely enclosed in a waterproof bag or material to prevent damage in the event of flooding or hurricanes.

 Matches are helpful when you need to build a fire during an emergency.
 You can use this fire to keep warm or prepare some food when you’re out in the wild.
 Fires are also helpful in keeping dangerous animals away.